TABLE OF CONTENTS

 An affordable Medicare Supplement plan will help cover the out-of-pocket costs you incur when you access Part A and Part B benefits, including deductibles, copays, and coinsurance amounts.
 An affordable plan will also have the lowest premium possible for the benefits you anticipate you will need.

 Refer to this chart on the Medicare.gov website to view the standardized plans and their benefits.
-When you compare plans from different insurance companies, make sure you do a side-by-side comparison of the same plan letter/type.
+When you compare insurance plans, make sure you do a side-by-side comparison of each insurance company for the same plan letter/type.
 For instance, Plan G with all carriers, or Plan N with all carriers, so you are comparing apples to apples.
 Premiums vary, but the benefits of each plan are standardized.

 Medigap policies can be priced in three different ways: